ericka-howard/ericka-howard.github.io/index.md

 ## My story:

 Originally from Washington State, I completed my undergraduate degree at Western Washington University in math/biology.
 I spent quite a few years afterwards in Natural Resources, before returning to school to earn my master's degree in statistics.
-Now I'm living in Corvallis, Oregon and working remotely as a data scientist.
+Now I'm living in Oregon and working remotely as a data scientist.
 I love hiking, backpacking, scuba diving, and hanging out with my cats.
-I'd love to chat about anything data, please don't hesitate to [contact me to connect.](mailto:smith.ericka.b@gmail.com)
+I'd love to chat about anything data, please don't hesitate to [contact me to connect.](mailto:ericka.smith.howard@gmail.com)